michalmichalak997/SurfaceCompare/README.md

 GNU General Public License v3.0.

 # SurfaceCompare.
-Move to R - part 1.
+Move to R - part 1 - Statistical analysis.

 Use the Statistical_analysis_angular_distances file.

 # SurfaceCompare.
-Move to R - part 2.
+Move to R - part 2 - Spatial analysis.

 Use the Spatial_analysis_angular_distances file.

+# SurfaceCompare.
+Move to R - part 3 - Grid map.

+Use the gridmap file.